gem/oq-engine/doc/installing/cluster.md

 ### Monitoring Celery

-The `celerystatus` script is provided under `/usr/share/openquake/engine/utils` to check the status of the worker nodes, the task distribution and the cluster occupation.
+The `celery-status` script is provided under `/usr/share/openquake/engine/utils` to check the status of the worker nodes, the task distribution and the cluster occupation.
 An output like this is produced:

 ```
 ==========